UniStuttgart-VISUS/megamol/docs/manual.md

 <!-- ---------------------------------------------------------------------- -->
 ### Tests

+*REWORK*

 To test MegaMol, simply start the frontend executable.
 Open a console and change your working directory to the MegaMol install directory.
-Start the MegaMol start script:
+Execute the MegaMol binary:

 Linux: